Noureddine Naybet: Nantes and Sporting

-From 1993 to 1996 he represented FC Nantes (France) and Sporting CP, being always an important first-team member and winning one domestic cup in each country.
+From 1993 to 1996 he represented FC Nantes (France) and Sporting CP (Portugal), being always an important first-team member and winning one domestic cup in each country.
 He played the 1995 Supertaça Cândido de Oliveira in 2 legged match against Porto, the first match ended in a 0–0 tie, as-well the second match ended in a 2–2 tie.
 Naybet found the net in the 42nd minute.
 Sporting won the replay match in a 3–0 victory.

 Deportivo de La Coruña

 In the 1996 summer Naybet signed a four-year deal with Spain's Deportivo de La Coruña, for roughly €1.6 million.
 He made his La Liga debut on 31 August 1996, playing the full 90 minutes in a 1–1 home draw against Real Madrid.

 Naybet scored a career best four goals in the 1997–98 season, but the Galicians could only finish in 12th position.
 He was still an undisputed starter in 1999–2000 – often partnering Argentine Gabriel Schürrer – as the club conquered the first league in its history.

-He won one La Liga league title in 1999–2000 La Liga, one Copa del Rey and two Spanish Super Cup. and for Sporting CP won Cup of Portugal.
+He won one La Liga league title in 1999–2000 La Liga, one Copa del Rey and two Spanish Super Cup.

-In the 2000–01 UEFA Champions League, Naybet passed the first round qualification with ease, In the second round they were placed with Galatasaray, AC Milan, and PSG.
-In his first qualification match Naybet managed to defeat PSG, 3–1.
-They qualified to the knock out stages after topping the second round group stages.
-But were knocked out by Leeds United in the quarter-finals.
+In the 2000–01 UEFA Champions League, Deportivo passed the first round qualification with ease, In the second round they were placed with Galatasaray, AC Milan, and PSG.
+In his first qualification match Deportivo managed to defeat PSG 3–1 with Naybet scoring the equaliser after going 1-0 down.
+They advanced to the knockout stages and reached the quarter-finals of the Champions League, being knocked out by Leeds United.

-In the 2001–02 UEFA Champions League, Naybet played a major role during the Group stages playing its first match against Olympiacos which ended in a tie.
-They defeated Manchester United in their second match, 2–1, the winning Naybet goal in the last minute.
-They qualified top of their group and to the second round.
-On 12 March 2002, Naybet defeated Arsenal, 2–0.
-They were defeated by Manchester United in the quarter final in a 5–2 aggregate.
+In the 2001–02 UEFA Champions League, Naybet played a major role in the group stages playing in Deportivo's first match against Olympiacos which ended in a tie.
+They defeated Manchester United in their second match, 2–1, with Naybet scoring the winning goal in the last minute.
+They qualified top of their group and to the knockout stages, defeating Arsenal 2–0 in the round of 16.
+They were defeated by Manchester United in the quarter-final on a 5–2 aggregate.

 Naybet started in all his 13 UEFA Champions League appearances in the 2003–04 campaign, helping Dépor to the semi-finals of the competition.
-In the last-four's second leg, at home against FC Porto, he was sent off by Pierluigi Collina after two bookable offenses, and the tie ended 1–0 in favour of the Portuguese.
+In the last-four's second leg, at home against FC Porto, he was sent off by Pierluigi Collina after two bookable offenses, and the tie ended 1–0 in favour of the Portuguese team, who later went on to win the competition.